-From 1988-1992 she was Associate Professor of Piano at the National Academy of Liberal Arts and Soochow University, Taiwan.
+From 1988-1992 she was Associate Professor of Piano at the National Taiwan University of Arts and at Soochow University, Taipei, Taiwan.

-Her piano students have been first prize-winners at Dublin’s Feis Ceoil and other national competitions and her accordion students’ successes include First Prize at the RTÉ Musician of the Future and the Contemporary Irish Music Cup at the Dublin’s Feis Ceoil.
+Her piano students have been first prize-winners at the Dublin Feis Ceoil and other national competitions.
+Her accordion students’ international and national successes include First Prize at the RTÉ Musician of the Future and also the Contemporary Irish Music Cup at the Dublin’s Feis Ceoil.

-Patricia Kavanagh has lectured in both piano and classical accordion at the RIAM since 1993.
-From 1995 to 2005 she was Head of Keyboard Studies at the RIAM and was Chair of the Academy’s academic council, the Board of Studies from 2002-2005
+Patricia has lectured at the Royal Irish Academy of Music in both piano and classical accordion since 1993.
+From 1999 - 2005 she was Head of the Keyboard Faculty.
+She was also Chair of the RIAM's Academic Council, the Board of Studies from 2002 - 2005.
+In November 2017, she was appointed Professor of piano and classical accordion in the RIAM.